 All students MUST submit an Interest Form to Study Abroad or Away during the academic year prior to the desired semester away.

 Clark University requires that prior to your applying for your program, you must:

 - have attended a Study Abroad or Away 101

 - be a full-time student at Clark for at least one year

-- have a passport which is valid for at least 6 months beyond your intended date of return, or be in the process of applying for one (for international programs
+- have a passport which is valid for at least 6 months beyond your intended date of return, or be in the process of applying for one (for international programs only)

-Residency requirement and study abroad
+Residency requirement and study away